 The Process Library is a powerful tool that can be used in a variety of ways depending on your business environment.
 When cost estimators copy selected Process Library tasks with resource assignment data into their cost estimate project, they can apply multipliers to the source data to reflect specific proposal requirements.

 Steps for Establishing the Process Library in BOEMax

 There are a few up-front steps that need to be completed before the cost estimators can take advantage of the Process Library.
 You can start with a small set of common process templates and add to them over time.
-It is easy to import data into BOEMax from a variety of other systems using Excel, so you can take advantage of pulling historical source data from other systems of record to substantiate the data in the Process Library.
+It is easy to import data into BOEMax estimate software from a variety of other systems using Excel, so you can take advantage of pulling historical source data from other systems of record to substantiate the data in the Process Library.

 Step 1.
 Create the common list of resource roles.
 These are usually a defined set of labor skill sets or higher-level categories of resources such as engineering material or production material useful for organizing the process template data.
 The cost estimators can map their project specific resources to these resource roles when they copy the Process Library tasks into their project.

 Step 2.
 Create the master part list and assemblies if applicable for your business environment.
 You can then select parts or assemblies from the master list when you define the tasks and assign resources to the tasks for a given process template.

 Step 3.
 Either add or import the Process Library data.
 This includes the list of named process templates, related list of tasks, assigned resource roles for each task, and labor hour or direct cost data for each resource.
 For example, you could import historical actual cost data as the basis for the labor hours and direct costs.
 You may also want to document the source for the data.
 For example, perhaps you did a specific data extract from the accounting system to populate the Process Library templates the cost estimators would find useful to substantiate their basis of estimates.